 Big names come to Wisconsin to campaign in Governor's race

-Governor Christie said he considered Governor Walker a friend and warned that Burke was a candidate who couldn't be trusted.
+Clear across the state the highest profile moderate of the GOP, NJ Governor Chris Christie called incumbent Governor Scott Walker a personal friend and said Burke was a candidate who can't be trusted.

 \"What really matters is the honesty and integrity of the person who is sitting behind that desk,\" Christie said while touring a manufacturing facility in Hudson. \"And it's disturbing to watch Mary Burke make the keystone of her economic plan which turns out not to be her economic plan at all.\"

 Some political observers say sticking to these kinds of talking points won't sway the undecided voters who most believe are more critical than ever.
 So then why do that and with such high profile people?

 \"I'm going to ask you to dig a little deeper,\" an animated Mary Burke declared to applause. \"The next 36 days we need to leave it all on the field.\"